project-march/ProjectMarch/docs/doc/development/style_guide.rst

 flake8 setup
 ~~~~~~~~~~~~
-First make sure that you have docker installed, if not you can do that with the following code:
+First make sure that you have docker installed, if not you can do that with the following code,
+or check out `this link <https://docs.docker.com/engine/install/ubuntu/>`_:

 .. code-block:: bash